tlvb/ampa-vt18/README.md

 live control interface are done.

 Requirements:
-No idea, it runs on a single-core 1.86GHz celeron with integrated Intel 945GM graphics
+HW: No idea, it runs on a single-core 1.86GHz celeron with integrated Intel 945GM graphics
+OS: Linux
+Library dependencies are: SDL2 GL and GLU (and standard math)